Shahjee10/SQL-Learning-Journey/README.md

-📚 SQL Learning Journey
-This document provides a summary of my recent learning journey into SQL, covering foundational concepts in both DDL (Data Definition Language) and DML (Data Manipulation Language).

-📝 Learning Objectives
-Understand the fundamental differences between DDL and DML.

-Master key commands for creating, modifying, and managing database structures.

-Gain proficiency in manipulating data within tables, including inserting, updating, and retrieving records.

-Practice hands-on application of SQL commands to build a solid foundation in data management.

-🏗️ Section 1: Data Definition Language (DDL)
-DDL commands are used to define and manage the structure of databases and their tables.
-Changes made with DDL are permanent.

-Key Commands
-CREATE: Used to create new databases or tables.

-CREATE DATABASE class;

-CREATE TABLE students (Roll_No INT(2), Name VARCHAR(100), Marks INT(3), Grades CHAR(2));

-ALTER: Modifies the structure of an existing table without dropping it.

-ALTER TABLE students ADD COLUMN Results VARCHAR(10);

-ALTER TABLE students MODIFY COLUMN Name VARCHAR(150);

-ALTER TABLE students DROP COLUMN Results;

-ALTER TABLE students RENAME TO student_data;

-DROP: Permanently deletes a database or a table.

-DROP TABLE students;

-DROP DATABASE class;

-TRUNCATE: Removes all rows from a table but keeps the structure intact.

-TRUNCATE TABLE students;

-RENAME: Changes the name of a table.

-ALTER TABLE students RENAME TO student_data;

-📊 Section 2: Data Manipulation Language (DML)
-DML commands are used to interact with the data stored inside tables.

-Key Commands
-INSERT: Adds new rows or records to a table.

-INSERT INTO students (Roll_No, Name, Marks, Grades) VALUES (2, 'Ahmed', 100, 'A');

-SELECT: Retrieves data from a table.

-SELECT * FROM students; (selects all columns)

-SELECT name FROM students; (selects a specific column)

-UPDATE: Modifies existing data within a table.

-UPDATE students SET grade='F' WHERE students_id=3;

-DELETE: Removes specific records from a table.

-DELETE FROM students WHERE students_id=9;

-ORDER BY: Sorts the results of a query.

-SELECT * FROM students ORDER BY age ASC; (ascending)

-SELECT * FROM students ORDER BY age DESC; (descending)

-SELECT * FROM students ORDER BY grade, age DESC; (multiple columns)

-SELECT * FROM students ORDER BY name; (alphabetical)

-🎯 Practical Summary & Key Takeaways
-Through hands-on practice, I learned to perform the following:

-Create various tables (students, teachers, department, etc.).

-Safely modify and drop columns using ALTER.

-Insert single and multiple records efficiently.

-Update and delete rows with caution to prevent data loss.

-Utilize SELECT and ORDER BY to filter and sort data for analysis.

-Use the DESC command to examine table structure and schema.

-Overall Insights:
-DDL is for Structure, while DML is for Data.

-Always be careful with DROP and TRUNCATE as they lead to permanent data loss.

-INSERT is the correct command for adding new data, not TRUNCATE.

-Primary keys are crucial for ensuring data integrity by preventing duplicate records.

-SQL is a fundamental skill for anyone involved in data analysis, backend development, or mobile application projects.
+# SQL Learning Journey

+Welcome to my **SQL Learning Journey** repository! 🖥️📊
+This repository contains my practice exercises and notes as I learn SQL from scratch.
+It focuses on understanding both **DDL (Data Definition Language)** and **DML (Data Manipulation Language)** concepts and their practical uses.

+---

+## 1️⃣ DDL – Data Definition Language

+**Purpose:**
+DDL is used to define, modify, and manage the **structure** of databases and tables.
+Commands in DDL affect the schema and are permanent.

+**Key Concepts:**
+- **CREATE:** Used to create new databases, tables, or other database objects.
+- **ALTER:** Used to modify the structure of existing tables (add, modify, drop columns, rename tables).
+- **DROP:** Used to permanently delete tables or databases.
+- **TRUNCATE:** Deletes all records from a table but retains the table structure.
+- **RENAME:** Changes the name of a table.

+**Key Takeaways:**
+- DDL focuses on database structure rather than data.
+- Dropping or truncating tables will remove data; caution is required.

+---

+## 2️⃣ DML – Data Manipulation Language

+**Purpose:**
+DML is used to **work with the data** inside tables without altering the structure.

+**Key Concepts:**
+- **INSERT:** Adds new records to a table.
+- **SELECT:** Retrieves data from a table, either all columns or specific columns.
+- **UPDATE:** Modifies existing data in a table.
+- **DELETE:** Removes specific records from a table.
+- **ORDER BY:** Sorts query results based on one or multiple columns in ascending, descending, or alphabetical order.

+**Key Takeaways:**
+- DML gives full control over the data stored in tables.
+- Using primary keys ensures uniqueness and prevents duplicates.
+- Ordering and filtering data is essential for effective data analysis.

+---

+## 3️⃣ Practical Learning Summary

+Through my practice, I have:
+- Learned to create multiple tables and manage their structure.
+- Practiced adding, modifying, and removing columns.
+- Learned how to insert, update, and delete records efficiently.
+- Explored sorting and retrieving data for analysis.
+- Learned to check table structure and database schema.

+---

+## ✅ Overall Takeaways

+- **DDL = Structure** (CREATE, ALTER, DROP, TRUNCATE, RENAME)
+- **DML = Data** (INSERT, SELECT, UPDATE, DELETE, ORDER BY)
+- SQL is a foundation for **data analysis** and **backend or mobile app development**.
+- Proper use of **primary keys** prevents duplicate records and ensures data integrity.
+- Data can be manipulated safely without modifying table structure using DML commands.

+---

+This README summarizes my foundational learning in SQL and will guide my practice for upcoming projects and data analysis tasks.